-A permit for the following may be granted to use or subdivide land, construct a building or construct or carry out works before a development plan has been prepared to the satisfaction of the responsible authority: A permit may be granted before a development plan has been prepared for:

-- Subdivision of the land into two allotments or re-subdivision of existing allotments. - A single dwelling on a lot.
+- A permit for the following may be granted to use or subdivide land, construct a building or construct or carry out works before a development plan has been prepared to the satisfaction of the responsible authority: Subdivision of the land into two allotments or re-subdivision of existing allotments. - A single dwelling on a lot.

 Any buildings and works associated with any existing use or development of the land.
-Before any planning permit is granted for any subdivision, use or development of land that this schedule applies to, the responsible authority must consider the: